Search This Blog

 When a developer suddenly quits, the team scrambles to reassign tasks and train a replacement, causing project delays.

-2. Proactive Risk Strategy ("Plan-ahead approach")
+ii) Proactive Risk Management ("Plan-ahead approach")

 • In Proactive strategy of risk management, risks are identified, analyzed, and planned for before they occur.